Monster-ZeroX/TelegramUserExtractor/README.md

 # Telegram Users Scraper

-This project is used to scrape Telegram User details from the Group(s).
+This script can scrape Telegram User details from the Group(s).

 ## Deployment